capistrant/Homepage/README.md

 resistance path to getting what I need for now.

-After executing the following commands, you should be able to view inex.html by navigating to localhost:8080 in thr brower.
+After executing the following commands, you should be able to view inex.html by navigating to localhost:8080 in the browser.

 ```
 ## I'm assuming that you're running these commands from the repository root ##